azavea/osmesa/README.md

 [![Join the chat at https://gitter.im/osmesa/Lobby](https://badges.gitter.im/osmesa/Lobby.svg)](https://gitter.im/osmesa/Lobby?utm_source=badge&utm_medium=badge&utm_campaign=pr-badge&utm_content=badge)

 This project is a collection of tools for working with OpenStreetMap (OSM).
-It is built to enable large scale batch analytic jobs to run on the latest OSM data, as well as streaming jobs which operate on updated with minutely replication files.
+It is built to enable large scale batch analytic jobs to run on the latest OSM data, as well as streaming jobs which are updated with minutely replication files.

 ### Getting Started